 TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 Tradeify offers two primary capital access routes: the Evaluation Prop Firm model (Growth/Select) and the Instant Funding model (Lightning).
 The Growth Evaluation ($50k account) costs approximately $97/month, requires a 1-day minimum assessment, charges zero activation fees, and enforces a 35% consistency rule on funded payouts.
 The Select Evaluation requires a 3-day assessment, charges zero activation fees, enforces a 40% consistency rule during evaluation, and allows daily payouts with 0% consistency restrictions once funded.
 The Instant Funding (Lightning) model grants immediate payout eligibility for a one-time fee ($244-$510), subjecting traders to a progressive consistency rule starting at 20%, increasing to 25% after the first payout and 30% after the second payout.
-All accounts utilize an End-of-Day (EOD) trailing drawdown that stops trailing (locks) once the balance exceeds the starting capital plus the maximum drawdown amount plus $100 (e.g., $52,100 for a $50k account with $2,000 drawdown).
+Funded accounts utilize an End-of-Day (EOD) trailing drawdown that stops trailing (locks) once the balance exceeds the starting capital plus the maximum drawdown amount plus $100 (e.g., $52,100 for a $50k account with $2,000 drawdown).
+This lock applies to funded accounts only — on the Growth and Select evaluations the EOD drawdown keeps trailing and never locks.
 Profit splits are 90% across all account types.

 Table of Contents